OttawaESS/client-ess-site/src/pages/about/join-our-team.md

         - title: Executives
           content: >-
             Executive members of the ESS are elected each academic year in March.
 Their term begins on May 1st and ends on April 30th the subsequent year.
 Any vacant positions will be filled through a by-election at the beginning of the fall term. <br><br>
-            To apply, fill out a nomination form during the announced nomination period by getting signatures from any 15 engineering students.
+            To apply, fill out a nomination form during the announced nomination period by getting signatures from any 15 engineering students.<br><br>

             Nominations for ESS executives for 2025-2026 are starting soon!
 The nomination period is January 27th until January 31st at 11:59 pm.
 Nominations for executive roles in ESS requires 15 signatures from current engineering students and a maximum 200 word platform written in BOTH French and English.
-The nomination must be emailed by 11:59 pm on January 31st to <a target="_blank" href="mailto:mwhat033@uottawa.ca">mwhat033@uottawa.ca</a>.
+The nomination must be emailed by 11:59 pm on January 31st to <a target="_blank" href="mailto:mwhat033@uottawa.ca">mwhat033@uottawa.ca</a>.<br><br>

-            If you have any questions about positions and responsibilities you can ask us or look over the position mandates starting on page 14 of the constitution available in our bio
+            If you have any questions about positions and responsibilities you can ask us or look over the position mandates starting on page 14 of the constitution available in our bio.<br><br>

             Please note: Absolutely no late submissions will be accepted.
 Nominations submitted after the given deadline will not be eligible to run.
 Additionally, all students presenting their candidacy must meet the eligibility criteria for the position.
 For any questions regarding the election process please contact the CEO Margaret at <a target="_blank" href="mailto:mwhat033@uottawa.ca">mwhat033@uottawa.ca</a>.